javigs82/aws-lambda-books-cqrs/README.md

   - CQRS Implementation: The objective of this exercise is oriented to the deployment and its automation so for that **api responses are hardcoded**

-  - AWS Authentication: In order to run this projtec, devops must be properly authneticated in AWS.
+  - AWS Authentication: In order to run this project, *devops* must be properly authenticated in AWS.
 At the time of written, [aws-vault](https://github.com/99designs/aws-vault) could be the solution.
-  `AWS_SESSION_TOKEN` is what your are looking for.
+  `AWS_SESSION_TOKEN` is what you are looking for.

   - Terraform remote state is out of the scope.
 For this playground, local state is mandatory.
 Please not that infra must be destroyed at the end of the work.

   - Command and Query functionality is out of the scope.
 One can query and the other one can write.

-  - Authentication: For the purpose of this exercise,`GET` is publica while `POST` involves:
+  - Authentication: For the purpose of this exercise, `GET` is publica while `POST` involves:
     - Create an OpenIdConnect provider and replace the var called `jwt_authorizer` in [variables.tf](./variables.tf) with your own provider

   - Due to a **known limitation** with terraform and api-gateway, *devops engineers* need